LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 }
 ```

 As you see we use `TODO` as result in our actions implementation.
-Because we don't want to write the actions implementation yet, we can use the built-in `TODO` result that will return a `503 Not Implemented` response.
+Because we don’t want to write the actions implementation yet, we can use the built-in `TODO` result that will return a `503 Not Implemented` response.

 You can try to access the [[http://localhost:9000/tasks]] to see that: